Teacher of the year advocates for students with disabilities

-Dana Bowe: “Their value and worth are beyond measure”
+Dana Bowe: “Their value and worth are beyond measure.”

 Delaware’s Teacher of the Year is endeavoring to make school a better place for special-needs students.